 A ribbon of white sand on the southwest coast of Cozumel, Playa Palancar is a public beach and one of the best beaches in Cozumel.

 Without snuba, waterslides, and dolphin encounters, Playa Palancar attracts fewer crowds than the more developed beach clubs.
-However, you won’t feel entirely rusticated since you can parasail, jet ski, and snorkel with local outfitters.
+However, you won’t feel entirely rusticated since you can still enjoy some of the best things to do in Cozumel, such as parasailing, jet skiing, and snorkeling with local outfitters.

 An activity booking, a drink from the bar, or a plate of food entitles you to a hammock or lounge chair.
 Playa Palancar is quieter than its bustling beach club cousins, but that can be just what you want.